iacopobaroncini/FsTamTam/README.md

 ## Other projects of mine
 * **SoyuzSim** - Paid app for iOS and Android - A very realistic space simulator for whom wants to learn how to manually manoeuvre the legendary Soyuz spacecraft during on-orbit operations around the International Space Station (ISS).
-Video trailer: [https://www.youtube.com/watch?v=V33kDNQ6fDU](https://www.youtube.com/watch?v=V33kDNQ6fDU){:target="_blank"}
+Video trailer: [https://www.youtube.com/watch?v=V33kDNQ6fDU](https://www.youtube.com/watch?v=V33kDNQ6fDU)

-* ISS Tracker - Developed for the European Space Agency, 350 million-views between 2014 and 2020
+* **ISS Tracker** - I did develop it for the European Space Agency.
+The most viewed ISS Tracker on Earth, with **350 million-views between 2014 and 2020**, and counting.
+It has been selected by NASA and embedded in the HDEV experiment that streams live from outside the ISS: [https://eol.jsc.nasa.gov/ESRS/HDEV/](https://eol.jsc.nasa.gov/ESRS/HDEV/)